rahuldeepattri/cf-java-logging-support/sample-spring-boot/README.md

 ## Getting Started

 This sample application is contained in the Maven module sample-spring-boot.
+A minimal CF application manifest is provided in [manifest.yml.](manifest.yml) You should change the name before building the app to avoid naming conflicts.
-It can be built with a simple `mvn install`.
+The app can be built with a simple `mvn install`.
-A minimal CF application manifest is provided in [manifest.yml.](manifest.yml) This allows to deploy the newly built app with `cf push`, provided a login to a CF instance.
+This allows to deploy the newly built app with `cf push`, provided a login to a CF instance.

 ### Changing the Credentials